 While Chris focuses on the context of team leadership, I think that aiming to serve rather than please is also a useful rubric to keep in mind as a consultant.
 So here are three reasons why you should aim to serve, not please:

 Almost all organization leaders today wield positional power: the power of a boss to make decisions that affect others.
 This is unlikely to change soon.
 But the growth of the network era, where leaders and workers need to connect outside the workplace in order to stay up to date professionally and to be open to new and innovative ideas, is creating a shift away from traditional hierarchical power models.

 “One major change as we enter the network era is that positional power (based on institutions and hierarchies) may no longer be required to have influence in a network society.” —Harold Jarche, the new networked norm

-As a consultant in various fields for 35 years, this is a familiar world: one where I have influence with a client but less authority than a janitor.
-Clients are free to ignore my advice (and, yes, sometimes they do), but clearly I have useful influence that typically leads to significant change since otherwise I wouldn’t continue to be hired and (usually 😀) appreciated.
+As a consultant in various fields for 39 years, this is a familiar world: one where I have influence with a client but less authority than a janitor.
+Clients are free to ignore my advice.
+Sometimes they do, but clearly I have useful influence that typically leads to significant change.
+(Otherwise, I wouldn’t continue to be hired and — usually 😀 — appreciated.)

 Today, far more people work in the gig economy, which has grown in large part because the network era has made it much easier to find and hire specialized services on a just-in-time basis.
-While this development has caused significant disruptions — two are the virtual disappearance of long-term job security and the weakened ability for workers to advocate for their concerns en masse — there is a positive side.
+This development has caused significant disruptions.
+Two examples: less long-term job security and the weakened ability for workers to advocate for their concerns en masse.
+However, there’s a positive side.

 Here’s Harold Jarche again: